morphatic/feathers-auth0-strategy/README.md

 }
 ```

 The package assumes that your full Auth0 domain name is something like `https://example.auth0.com/`.
-You should only add the "example" part to your config.
 Note that you do **NOT** need to specify a `secret` since the `RS256` algorithm doesn't use them.
 You also do not need to specify `jwtOptions` as these are handled automatically by this package.

 ### Set up the `users` service